Papuans rally for independence from Indonesia as group declares govt in exile

 In the past year there have been sporadic and deadly attacks involving security forces and indigenous Papuans, including the killing of several Papuan minors and a pastor in recent months.

-The United Nations human rights body yesterday expressed concern over reports of extrajudicial killings and escalating violence in the region. — Reuters
+The United Nations human rights body on Monday expressed concern over reports of extrajudicial killings and escalating violence in the region.
+(Additional reporting by Stanley Widianto; Writing by Kate Lamb; Editing by Martin Petty)